XtremeOwnage/Web/docs/blog/posts/Kubernetes/2022-11/2022-11-18-static-site-decision.md

 One notable thing missing, is the ability to subscribe to new posts.
 If you want to be notified when a new post is available, I would recommend subscribing to this site's [RSS FEED](/feed_rss_created.xml) in your favorite feeder.

-Lastly- I don't have analystics enabled currently.
-I might not turn then back on, I personally don't like being tracked on the web... so, I wouldn't expect you to like being tracked either.
-As such- I cannot see how many people are viewing this content, nor can I gauge your reactions.

-So- if you do find my content useful- let me know on Reddit, Discord, Facebook, etc....
+If you do find my content useful- let me know on Reddit, Discord, Facebook, etc....
 Links are at the top of the page, left of the search box.